The Grand Egyptian Museum

 The Full Tutankhamun Collection – A Once-in-a-Lifetime Display

 GEM will be the first and only museum to house the complete collection of King Tutankhamun’s treasures—over 5,000 items.
 These include the iconic golden death mask, gilded coffins, chariots, jewelry, ceremonial beds, and personal belongings.
-Many of these artifacts will be exhibited for the first time since their discovery in 1922.
+Many of these artifacts will be exhibited for the first time since their discovery in 1922, complementing other major attractions across Egypt such as the Luxor Museum.

 Royal Mummies and the Hall of Kings

 A specially designed gallery will house the royal mummies of the New Kingdom, including legendary pharaohs like Seti I, Ramses II, and possibly Nefertari.
-Each mummy will be presented with interactive displays detailing lineage, burial customs, and health analysis using the latest forensic technologies.
+This exhibit will parallel mummification themes seen at the Catacombs of Kom El Shoqafa, connecting ancient burial traditions across Egypt.

 Colossal Statues and Architectural Pieces

-GEM’s main atrium will greet visitors with monumental statues, including the massive seated figure of Ramses II and towering sculptures of gods and kings from across Egypt’s dynasties.
-These pieces were relocated from sites across the country and restored using advanced conservation methods.
+GEM’s main atrium will greet visitors with monumental statues, including the massive seated figure of Ramses II and towering sculptures of gods and kings.
+Many were relocated from archaeological sites such as Abu Simbel Temples and restored using advanced conservation techniques.

 The Grand Staircase – A Timeline in Stone